About the project

 The Baltic Slurry Acidification project aimed to promote the implementation of slurry acidification techniques throughout the Baltic Sea Region.
 Slurry acidification techniques (SATs) reduce the ammonia losses from livestock manure and thus reduce airborne eutrophication of the Baltic Sea.
 The use of SATs also benefits farmers by increasing the nitrogen use efficiency of their manure fertilizers and thereby decreasing their dependency on mineral nitrogen.

 Slurry acidification techniques can be used to reduce ammonia loss from livestock manure in livestock housing, manure storages and from the fields during the application of manure.
 The three main types of SATs are:

 - In-storage acidification of stored livestock slurry

-- In-field acidification of livestock slurry during field spreading.
+- In-field acidification of livestock slurry during field spreading

-The project started March 1, 2016 and will end February 28, 2019.
+The project started on March 1, 2016, and ended on February 28, 2019.

 Baltic Slurry Acidification was a flagship project of the Policy Area Bioeconomy under the EU Strategy for the Baltic Sea Region.